 Employees need the proper tools to do their jobs.
 When employees have to complete repetitive or time-consuming tasks just to complete their jobs they can become easily discouraged.
 This can lead to a poor work environment and employee burnout.
 When employees are able to focus on their jobs uninterrupted they can devote their full and undivided attention to their jobs.
 Removing repetitive and useless tasks can result in better quality work.
 The future of work can be shaped by listening to what employees need.

 This does not mean automating an employee’s job.
-It means making the day-to-day easier.
-Employee needs can vary greatly but meeting their needs can have a large impact on their performance and their happiness in the workplace.
-As an employer, meeting employee needs can begin with building an intelligent workplace.
+It means making the day-to-day simple.
+Workers needs can vary greatly but meeting their needs can have a large impact on their performance and their happiness in the office.
+As an employer, meeting worker needs can start with building an intelligent workplace.

 2. Consider using Automation Tools

-An intelligent workplace varies depending on the scope of work.
-For example, an office isn’t going to use robotic machinery in order to streamline tasks, but they might use specialized software, scheduling tools, or employee monitoring programs.
+An intelligent workplace varies based on the scope of work.
+For example, an office isn’t going to use robotic machines in order to streamline tasks, but they might use special software, scheduling tools, or employee monitoring tools.

-There seems to be an endless amount of software and applications on the market that can make a worker’s job easier.
-Easier jobs can lead to employees being more efficient and productive.
-G2 talks about how automation can lead to an increase in productivity as well as a decrease in human error.
+There seems to be an endless amount of software and apps on the market that can make a hard job easier.
+Simple jobs can lead to workers being more efficient and productive.
+According to a BizTech article, generative AI is changing the way we work.
+Companies are exploring AI to help employees become more comfortable with the new tech.

-Another example would be reducing communication time between employees, management, and departments.
+Another way would be to reduce communication time between employees, management, and departments.
 Doing this can save time and money.
-Sometimes it can be difficult to communicate in the office even if employees work in close proximity.
+Sometimes it can be hard to communicate in the office even if employees work in close spaces.
 Scheduling conflicts, excess work, and poor time management can make it hard to find the person you need to talk to.
 These issues can be avoided.

 Project and task management as well as scheduling software can make communication in the workplace easier.
-Getting rid of “phone tag” can help employees focus more on why they are communicating rather than how they are communicating.
-Removing this time-consuming and sometimes frustrating communication can save employees time and ultimately money.
+Getting rid of “phone tag” can help workers focus more on why they are communicating rather than how they are communicating.
+Removing the time and sometimes frustrating communication can save employees time and also money.

 Whether you want to create a smart office with automated utilities, or you want to automate employee monitoring, the tools to do so are available.
 Automation is a word that has been closely associated with factories and production, but making small changes with the use of automation can have the same impact in an office.